marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

 1. Verify clean code criteria through `npm run lint` command.
    Please note this command is also automatically launched before each commit.
+1. Update this file, if you need to update the release steps.
 1. If you're not updating Node*, tag with the corresponding [(semantic) version](https://semver.org/) number.